WEIRD HISTORY TOURS: The Birth of New York City

 Lenape and the Land Before Colonization: Meet the Indigenous People of Mana-hatta, who inhabited the land for over 10,00 years, dating back to the ice age.

-LOCATIONS: The last remains of New Amsterdam (1653), the oldest restaurant (1762) and where the “purchase” of Manhattan took place (1626).
+LOCATIONS: The last remains of New Amsterdam (1641), the oldest restaurant (1762) and where the “purchase” of Manhattan took place (1626).
 We will also visit the locations of a former ‘Slave Market’ (1733) and Alexander Hamilton’s Grave (1804).
-Come see where Eggs Benedict was invented, the original Wall Street path was, Federal Hall, New York Stock Exchange and the spot where George Washington was sworn into presidency.

-NYC’s ORIGINAL: Park (1733), Church (1697), Subway Station (1905), Fine Dining Restaurant (1837) and Take-Out/BYOB (1762).
+NYC’s Original: Park (1733), Church (1697), Subway Station (1905), Fine Dining Restaurant (1837) and Take-Out/BYOB (1762).

-Tickets: $20
+Tickets: $200

 Time: 1 hour 30 mins